swfiua/blume/doc/hulsetaylor.rst

 Further, two rotations with the same angular velocity, differ only by a constant velocity.

-Consider a body such as a planet, with the peas being the atoms making up the planet.
+Imagine the skin of an orange, and fill the insides with roughly equal sized, small round peas.

+Imagine the peas are covered in some frictionless lubricator and are all spinning at the same angular velocity, at least locally.

+Now set the whole orange spinning, about some other axis and consider the inertial effects of the combination on the surrounding universe.

+Now imagine the orange is a planet or star and the peas are the atoms of the body, that locally beat to the rhythm of space time.
+A smooth varying twisting combination of distant inertial effects.

 The inertial effect of the atomic rotations is the same as if they are all at the centre of the planet.
+This effect corresponds to gravity as defined by Einstein's general theory of relativity.

-Einstein's theory of gravity, captures the primary rotation, that of the atoms, but not the secondary rotation.
+Einstein's theory of gravity, captures the primary rotation, that of the atoms as they follow the background inertial field together.

+It ignores the second part, the inertial drag caused by the rotation of the body itself.

+This is generally an extremely good approximation to any observations we have been able to make up until fairly recently.

 Gravitomagnetism